xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (keith)  Support face effects on model group when all models have the same face definition -- enh (keith)  Warn about slow rendering due to certain pixel styles on windows -- enh (keith)  Move to wxWidgets 3.1.3 and gcc 8.1.0 on windows
+   -- enh (keith)  Make snowstorm support colour curves -- enh (chris)  Move to wxWidgets 3.1.3 on Linux
    -- enh (scott)  Added J1Sys, EasyLights, and FPP Controllers to the Multi-Controller Upload Dialog.
-2019.64 November 9 2019
+   -- enh (cpinkham) Add upload of virtual matrixes to FPP -- bug (keith)  Handle some old anomalies with controller name not cleared from the model -- bug (keith)  Handle videos which dont use pts to tell us the frame timestamp -- bug (keith)  Fix old render style pinwheel does not follow centre offsets -- bug (keith)  Prevent node layout on model groups -- bug (keith)  Fix xSchedule incorrectly warns about sequence size -- bug (keith)  Fix cube model does not calculate string lengths correctly when uploading to controllers -- bug (keith)  Fix some submodel dialog issues with changing type of submodel 2019.64 November 9 2019
    -- enh (scott)  Added Pixlite and EasyLights Controllers to the Controller Selection Dropdown.
    -- enh (keith)  Make lyrics entry dialog resizable